allegro/blog/_posts/2024-02-02-kafka-performance-analysis.md

 would risk long recovery in case of a crash.
 Thus, we quickly ruled out this solution.

 ### Decreasing the Commit Interval
-ext4 has a mount parameter _commit_ which tells how often to perform commits.
+ext4 has the _commit_ mount parameter which tells how often to perform commits.
 It has the default value of 5 seconds.
 According to the ext4 documentation:

 > This default value (or any low value) will hurt performance, but it's good for data-safety. [...]
 Setting it to very large values will improve performance.